-In this MP, you will apply computer vision techniques for lane detection.
-Similar to MP0, MP1 is also divided in 2 parts.
-In first part, you will answer 2 written questions related to concepts in computer vision.
-Then, you will implement a camera-based lane detection module.
-The module will take a video stream in a format that is used in autonomous systems as input, and it will produce annotated video with the lane area's marked.
+In this assignment, you will apply computer vision techniques for lane detection.
+In first part, you will answer 4 written questions related to concepts in computer vision.
+Then, you will implement a camerabased lane detection module.
+The module will take a video stream in a format that is used in autonomous systems as input, and it will produce annotated video with the lane area marked.
 We will split the video into frames, and process it as an image in ROS (Robot Operating System).
-You will finish the functions shown in Figure 3, one by one, to create the lane detection module.
+You will finish the functions shown in Figure 4, one by one, to create the lane detection module.

-For part 1, you will need to finish them individually and submit solutions in one file mp1_1_netid.pdf For part 2, all your code should be in the file studentVision.py and line_fit.py, and you will have to write a brief report mp1_2_groupnumber.pdf.
+For part 1, you will need to solve 4 written problems.
+For part 2, all your code should be in the file studentVision.py and line_fit.py, and you will have to write a brief report mp1<groupname>.pdf.
 You will have to use functions from the Robot Operating System (ROS) [2] and you are encouraged to use the OpenCV library [1].
 This document gives you the first steps to get started on implementing the lane detection module.
 You will have to take advantage of tutorials and documentations available online.
 Cite all resources in your report.
 All the regulations for academic integrity and plagiarism spelled out in the student code apply.